MartinBies/MartinBies.github.io/_posts/2019-04-04-Added Research Content.md

 comments: false
 ---

-Today, I have finally taken the time to add research content to my website.
+Today, I have finally added details on my research.

 <!--You can do bullet points like this
 * a